JDDoesDev/presentations/osmi.md

 - My anxiety has gone down, but still rears its ugly head occasionally
 - Since getting on medication and seeing a therapist,
   - I've become more comfortable in social situations,
+    - I run a coffee shop with many, many customers
   - still introverted,
   - I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things
 - I am not as afraid of losing my job because of being unable to focus